barbaracalderon/barbaracalderon/README.md

 ### I'm here to learn, to share what I know and to keep a track of it all.
-For this reason, I share my study notes on public repositories here on GitHub:
+For this reason, besides sharing codes, I also share study notes on public repositories here on GitHub:

 About | Repository
 :------| :--------------------